Xieemily/NonogramSolver/README.md

 # Nonogram
-A nonogram generater and solver.
+A nonogram generater and solver, ongoing.